Oklo: The Story of Nuclear's Startup Revolution

 Regulatory Tailwinds

-The company may have the benefit of the 2024 ADVANCE Act, which introduces key provisions that could expedite the process, including fee reductions—potentially cutting Oklo's hourly licensing costs by more than 50%—and faster NRC reviews for reactors with unique safety features, like Oklo's design.
-In addition, the company is "well-positioned to receive regulatory awards that would make licensing early plants essentially free."
+Oklo could benefit from the 2024 ADVANCE Act, which includes provisions intended to speed advanced reactor licensing and reduce costs.
+That includes fee reductions that could cut Oklo’s NRC hourly licensing costs by more than half, and an emphasis on faster reviews for reactors with unique safety features—exactly where Oklo positions Aurora.
+The company has also said it is “well-positioned to receive regulatory awards that would make licensing early plants essentially free.”

 Competitive Position: Applying Hamilton Helmer's 7 Powers

-- Cornered Resource: Access to EBR-II fuel material and relationships with DOE/national laboratories represent scarce assets
+- Cornered Resource: Access to EBR-II fuel material and deep relationships with DOE and national laboratories are scarce assets in a world where fuel and siting can decide who ships first.

 XIII.
 Bear Case: The Risks Are Real